Lakens/statistical_inferences/docs/09-equivalencetest.md

 <p class="caption">(\#fig:distpowerplot1)Null and alternative distribution with Type 1 and Type 2 error indicating the smallest effect size that will be statistically significant with n = 50 per condition.</p>
 </div>

 It is possible to observe a statistically significant test result if the true effect size is *smaller* than the critical effect size.
 Due to random variation, it is possible to observe a larger value in a *sample* than is the true value in the population.
 This is the reason the statistical power of a test is never 0 in a null hypothesis significance test.
-As illustrated in Figure \@ref(fig:distpowerplot2), even if the true effect size is smaller than the critical value (i.e., if the true effect size is 0.2) we see from the distribution that we can expect some *observed effect sizes* to be larger than 0.4 when the *true population effect size* is d = 0.2 – if we compute the statistical power for this test, it turns out we can expect 16.77% of the *observed effect sizes* will be larger than 0.4, in the long run.
+As illustrated in Figure \@ref(fig:distpowerplot2), even if the true effect size is smaller than the critical value (i.e., if the true effect size is 0.2) we see from the distribution that we can expect some *observed effect sizes* to be larger than 0.4 when the *true population effect size* is *d* = 0.2 – if we compute the statistical power for this test, it turns out we can expect 16.77% of the *observed effect sizes* will be larger than 0.4, in the long run.
 That is not a lot, but it is something.
 This is also the reason why publication bias combined with underpowered research is problematic: It leads to a large **overestimation of the true effect size** when only observed effect sizes from statistically significant findings in underpowered studies end up in the scientific literature.

 <div class="figure" style="text-align: center">
 <img src="images/dpplot502.png" alt="Null and alternative distribution with Type 1 and Type 2 error indicating the smallest effect size that will be statistically significant with n = 50 per condition." width="100%" />
 <p class="caption">(\#fig:distpowerplot2)Null and alternative distribution with Type 1 and Type 2 error indicating the smallest effect size that will be statistically significant with n = 50 per condition.</p>
 </div>

 We can use the minimal statistically detectable effect to set the SESOI for replication studies.
 If you attempt to replicate a study, one justifiable option when choosing the smallest effect size of interest (SESOI) is to use the smallest observed effect size that could have been statistically significant in the study you are replicating.
 In other words, you decide that effects that could not have yielded a *p*-value less than α in an original study will not be considered meaningful in the replication study.
 The assumption here is that the original authors were interested in observing a significant effect, and thus were not interested in observed effect sizes that could not have yielded a significant result.
 It might be likely that the original authors did not consider which effect sizes their study had good statistical power to detect, or that they were interested in smaller effects but gambled on observing an especially large effect in the sample purely as a result of random variation.
 Even then, when building on earlier research that does not specify a SESOI, a justifiable starting point might be to set the SESOI to the smallest effect size that, when observed in the original study, **could have been statistically significant**.
-Not all researchers might agree with this (e.g., the original authors might say they actually cared just as much about an effect of d = 0.001).
+Not all researchers might agree with this (e.g., the original authors might say they actually cared just as much about an effect of *d* =0.001).
 However, as we try to change the field from the current situation where no one specifies what would falsify their hypothesis, or what their smallest effect size of interest is, this approach is one way to get started.
 In practice, as explained in the section on [post-hoc power](#posthoc), due to the relation between *p* = 0.05 and 50% power for the observed effect size, this justification for a SESOI will mean that the SESOI is set to the effect size the original study had 50% power to detect for an independent *t*test.
 This approach is in some ways similar to the small telescopes approach by Simonsohn (2015), except that it will lead to a somewhat larger SESOI.

 Setting a smallest effect size of interest for a replication study is a bit like a tennis match.
 Original authors serve and hit the ball across the net, saying ‘look, something is going on’.
 The approach to set the SESOI to the effect size that could have been significant in the original study is a return volley which allows you to say ‘there does not seem to be anything large enough that could have been significant in your own original study’ after performing a well-designed replication study with high statistical power to reject the SESOI.
 This is never the end of the match – the original authors can attempt to return the ball with a more specific statement about effects their theory predicts, and demonstrate such a smaller effect size is present.
 But the ball is back in their court, and if they want to continue to claim there is an effect, they will have to support their claim by new data.